 The arguments are more salient and the flaws more apparent during the pandemic as mass unemployment emerges and questions surround how long Job Seeker and Job Keeper will continue.
+The coronavirus pandemic has confirmed the essential role of government in caring for citizens; 2020 has seen the most conservative governments, including Australia, increase their debt exponentially as unemployment surges to levels inconceivable a few months ago.
+This debt will become a burden for young people well into this century.
+How will taxpayers view the impost of care to the aged?
+Will possible resentment towards 'baby boomers' that pre-existed COVID-19 make primary prevention of older abuse even harder?
 The dubious nature of social security - in some capitalist countries more than others - increases stress on individuals.
 In the pandemic context, ageism is part of public discourse, as meeting older people's needs is in direct competition with the strength of the economy and supporting the workforce.
+Depending on the future course of coronavirus in Australia, the question about how to protect the economy may become more urgent.
+The impact of COVID-19 on the health sector and on the health of Australians generally will also become more prominent if rates of infection continue to surge as in Victoria over July 2020.

 The international literature confirms that the cost of social isolation in this pandemic, although universal, is exacerbated for older people.